AMITYADAV4005/JavaScript-CURD-Operations/README.md

-This is a basic CRUD operation using html, css, javascript .
+This is a basic CRUD (Create, Read, Update, Delete) operation using HTML, CSS, and JavaScript.